 Larger meteors can actually have enough of the original body left to reach the ground.
 If a meteor makes it all the way to the ground they are then termed meteorites.
 While most people are content to get their thrills from watching the big meteor showers which we all know, such as the Leonids in November and the Geminids in December, there are a growing number of citizen scientists and even ordinary people who are helping the scientific community by looking for these pieces of meteors that reach the ground.
 It can even be quite lucrative as these rocks can be quite valuable.
 But before we talk about that let’s dig a little more into meteorites.

 What Are Meteorites?

-Meteorites are larger pieces of space rocks which survive all the way through the atmosphere to the ground.
-There are mainly 3 types of meteorites which are subdivided by scientists according to the materials which they contain.
+Meteorites are larger pieces of space rocks that survive all the way through the atmosphere to the ground.
+There are mainly 3 types of meteorites that are subdivided by scientists according to the materials which they contain.

-Stony Meteorites– Stony meteorites are composed of mainly of silicates with some iron or nickle grains throughout.
+Stony Meteorites– Stony meteorites are composed mainly of silicates with some iron or nickel grains throughout.
 These are the most common types of meteorites recovered.
 Around 95% of meteorites recovered are stony meteorites.

 Stony-Iron Meteorites– These meteorites are far less common at only 2% of all meteorites recovered.
 They contain a roughly equal amount of silicates and iron within them.

 Iron Meteorites– Iron meteorites are very dense and are really composed of iron and nickel.
 These meteorites are extremely dense.
 Although they are rare as well, they are among the easiest to find thanks to the metals they contain and their density.
 These meteorites can be searched for with a metal detector due to their composition.
 They also withstand weathering better than stony meteorites.
 They don’t really resemble the rocks we see on Earth, so they can also stand out when you are looking for them.